analyticsplaybook/analyticsplaybook.github.io/python_identify_duplicate_data.md

 df = pd.read_excel(xlsx, 'Sheet1')
 ```

 We have our data in a DataFrame, which resembles the structure shown in the example sales data above, now we need a way to identify all of the duplicate rows in our dataset.
 To accomplish this we are going to add a new column to our DataFrame, named is\_duplicated, that will hold a boolean value identifying if the row is a duplicate or not.
-To populate the boolean value for each row in the dataset, we are going to use a very powerful function called ?duplicated? which we will feed the columns we want to evaluate for duplication.
-In this case, we will mark a row as a duplicate if we find more than one row that has the same order_id and order_item_sku.
+To populate the boolean value for each row in the dataset, we are going to use a very powerful function called \'duplicated\' which we will feed the columns we want to evaluate for duplication.
+In this case, we will mark a row as a duplicate if we find more than one row that has the same order\_id and order\_item\_sku.

 ```python
 In [3]: